-The Fed is meeting at a time when the U.S.-China trade war has magnified concern and uncertainty for businesses and investors about whether and how much the economy will suffer.
-The U.S. manufacturing sector, in particular, is weakening.
-This week, the Federal Reserve Bank of New York reported that an index it compiles of manufacturing in New York state plunged this month into negative territory — to its lowest point since 2016.
-The index reflects manufacturing conditions in the state.
+The Fed is meeting at a time when the U.S.-China trade war, with its escalating tariffs and counter-tariffs on each other's products, has magnified concern and uncertainty for businesses and investors about whether and how much the economy will suffer.
+The U.S. manufacturing sector is already showing signs of weakness.

 In some encouraging news, Trump tweeted Tuesday that he had spoken by phone with Xi and that the two leaders plan "an extended meeting" at a Group of 20 nations summit in Japan late next week.
 Trump also said that before his meeting with Xi, negotiators for the two sides will resume talks.

-Also Tuesday, Mario Draghi, head of the European Central Bank, said the ECB was ready to provide further stimulus, including rate cuts, if the eurozone economy doesn't strengthen soon.
+Also Tuesday, Mario Draghi, head of the European Central Bank, said the ECB was ready to provide further stimulus if the eurozone economy doesn't strengthen soon.